 Rules for scooters are more complicated, but all scooters should be able to find a class to race with NWMM.

-Wondering what qualifies as a mini or a lightweight motorcycle?
-Maximum displacements for each are set by the Open Mini and Open classes, respectively.
+Wondering what qualifies as a mini?
+Maximum displacements for each are set by the Open Mini class:

 See the Rules for details.
 We have multiple classes for scooters, mini GP bikes, mini motards, and mopeds.
 Typical entries into our classes would be: